dustinpfister/blog_posts/_posts/canvas-example-game-flappy-collector.md

 categories: canvas
 layout: post
 id: 593
-updated: 2020-01-21 11:43:00
+updated: 2020-01-22 11:27:44
-version: 1.21
+version: 1.22
 ---

 I want to make more [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial), some of which might turn into interesting game prototype projects maybe.
-Today I though I would make something like flappy bird, only not a total clone that has nothing going on that sets it apart from that.
+Today I though I would make something like [flappy bird](https://en.wikipedia.org/wiki/Flappy_Bird), only not a total clone that has nothing going on that sets it apart from that.
 I shall call it flappy collector, until I come up with some better working title.

 The same basic idea is there though when it comes to having a display object at the far right side of the canvas and you click or tap the screen to have it jump up a little as it falls down constantly.